randombk/chatterbox-vllm/README.md

 source .venv/bin/activate
 uv pip install -e .
 ```
-3. You should be able to run `python example-tts.py` and not have it crash.
+3. You should be able to run `python example-tts.py` to generate audio samples.
 4. That's as far as things have gotten thus far.

-# Disclaimer

-THIS IS A PERSONAL PROJECT and is not affiliated with my employer in any way.
-The project is based solely on publicly-available information.
-All opinions are my own and do not necessarily represent the views of my employer.